 After installing WordPress on your site, it is necessary to learn how to install a WordPress plugin.
 Plugins allow you to add new features to your WordPress site.
 If the theme you are using lacks the features you want, you can easily find a plugin for that.

-In this guide, I will take you 3 different ways to install a WordPress plugin.
+In this guide, I will teach you 3 different ways to install a WordPress plugin.

 The process of installing the plugin is simple.
 Once you install a plugin for the first time, you can install any plugin in the future.